Nasdin/typee-backend/README.md

 The application is deployed to Google Cloud Run using Docker and is configured via a GitHub Actions CI/CD pipeline.
 The pipeline is triggered by a release with a git tag.

+## Files and modules

+Module/File	Purpose
+Dockerfile	Defines the Docker container for the application.
+LICENSE	Contains the terms and conditions of the software license for the project.
+README.md	Provides documentation, instructions, and an overview of the project. app/init.py	Initializes the Python package for the application. app/api.py	Sets up the FastAPI application and includes the routers. app/controllers	Contains the controllers that handle business logic. app/controllers/gallery.py	Implements the logic related to the gallery functionality. app/controllers/kid_word_encyclopedia.py	Implements the logic related to the kid word encyclopedia functionality. app/controllers/safe_word.py	Implements the logic related to checking if a word is safe. app/core/init.py	Initializes the Python package for the core components of the application. app/core/config.py	Contains the application configuration settings. app/models/init.py	Initializes the Python package for the data models. app/models/word_data.py	Defines the WordData and WordInfo models for the application. app/routers/init.py	Initializes the Python package for the routers. app/routers/gallery_words.py	Implements the API routes for the gallery functionality. app/routers/words.py	Implements the API routes for the safe words and kid word encyclopedia functionality. app/services/init.py	Initializes the Python package for the services. app/services/firebase.py	Implements the Firestore and Firebase authentication services. app/services/google_search.py	Implements the service for Google search. app/services/openai.py	Implements the service for the OpenAI GPT-4 API. cloudbuild.yml	Contains the Google Cloud Build configuration for the project. nginx.conf	Contains the configuration for the Nginx web server used in the Docker container. requirements.txt	Lists the Python dependencies required for the project. tests/init.py	Initializes the Python package for the tests. tests/test_routers.py	Contains the test cases for the API routes. tests/test_services	Contains the test cases for the various services. tests/test_services/init.py	Initializes the Python package for the test_services. tests/test_services/test_firebase.py	Contains test cases for the firebase service. tests/test_services/test_google_search.py	Contains test cases for the google_search service. tests/test_services/test_openai.py	Contains test cases for the openai service.
+This table provides an overview of the project's structure and the purpose of each module/file.

 ## Getting Started